Skip to main content

 Conservation And Sustainability

 Conservation priorities focus on restoring hydrological function by blocking drainage ditches and rewetting damaged areas to reactivate peat formation.
 The site's size and relatively intact condition offer significant potential for restoration, making it a priority for national peatland conservation efforts.
-Monitoring tracks the response of vegetation communities to management interventions, measuring progress toward favorable conservation status.
+[1] Monitoring tracks the response of vegetation communities to management interventions, measuring progress towards favourable conservation status.
 Climate change poses particular challenges for raised bog conservation, with projected drying potentially overwhelming restoration efforts unless greenhouse gas emissions are rapidly reduced.

 Visitor Ratings